-Volunteers must be sensitive to the needs and concerns of the membership of SFCU when fulfilling their responsibilities as a director or committee member.
+Volunteers must be sensitive to the needs and concerns of Sharonview’s membership when fulfilling their responsibilities.
 Those responsibilities include both knowledge and time commitments to the credit union.
-A Supervisory Committee volunteer could expect to spend six to eight hours a month planning for, and attending, credit union meetings including a regularly scheduled committee meeting, monthly board of director’s meeting, special planning or informational sessions and other credit union functions.
+Volunteers can expect to spend 6-10 hours a month planning for and attending committee meetings (some meet monthly), a monthly Board of Directors meeting, special planning or informational sessions, and other credit union functions.

-Volunteers are also expected to become familiar with credit union’s bylaws and laws and regulations that govern credit unions, and are required to complete specified sections of a self-study Volunteer Achievement Program within three months of election or appointment.
-Through the completion of these self-study programs, volunteers will have a better understanding of the background of the credit union movement, the philosophy that supports it, and various issues that affect credit unions.
-Completion of additional modules of your choice and/or attendance at educational seminars or conferences, at Sharonview’s expense, will be required annually thereafter.
-Federal law also requires that volunteers be “financially literate” within six months of their election or appointment to a volunteer position, and if necessary, Sharonview will also provide funding to allow volunteers to attain this knowledge.
+Volunteers are expected to become familiar with credit union bylaws, including laws and regulations that govern credit unions.
+They are required to complete assigned training materials within a specified time from the date of election or appointment.
+Through the completion of these self-study programs, volunteers will have a better understanding of the background of the credit union movement, the philosophy that supports it, and various issues affecting credit unions.
+Completion of additional training modules and/or attendance at educational seminars or conferences, at Sharonview’s expense, will be required annually thereafter.
+Federal law also requires volunteers be “financially literate” within six (6) months of their election or appointment to a volunteer position and, if necessary, Sharonview can provide access to training.